 Making music is awesome.
 But sometimes you need to do other things in life to stay sane and lock in a steady flow of income.

 Emerging artists do it because they have to.
 The rich and famous do it because they can.
-Some hobbies and side hustles are pure crazy; some others are a clever investment in the future.
+Some hobbies and side hustles are pure crazy.
+Some others are a clever investment in the future.
 The point is to keep yourself busy and entertained.
-Wanna see what some Aussie musicians do on the side?
-You’ve come to the right place.

-Here are a few examples of Australian musicians’ hobbies and side hustles that have nothing or very little to do with music.
+So here are seven examples of Australian music celebs’ hobbies and side hustles that have nothing or very little to do with music.

 The Australian pop star is not only a hitmaker.
 She’s now a winemaker, too.